 If that seemingly impossible hurdle was “just a set of circumstances to go through or around,” What new action would be available to you?

 Seeing your life, as full of “just ducks” is no small task and yet, this is a key element to being able to stand calmly, with grace and ease in the face of whatever comes your way.

 What would I do different if it was “just a duck?”

 Take on the practice of noticing what you are labeling “Good” and “Bad”.
 Just watch and make note of how you are interpreting the ducks in your life and whether that interpretation is serving your desired result or not.

-When you notice a "bad duck" popping up just ask yourself, "What would I do with this was "just a duck" and it is my interpretation of it that is making it a bad duck?"
-Check it out, and if you really want to have fun try out "my mother in law is JUST my mother in law"
+When you notice a “bad duck” popping up just ask yourself, “What would I do with this was “just a duck” and it is my interpretation of it that is making it a bad duck?”
+Have fun with it and notice the new openings and action that come from this expanded perspective.

 Remember, we live in a world where it is not our circumstances but how we react to those circumstances which are the ultimate determinant of whether our story ends in triumph or tragedy.

 The next time you are faced with a difficult situation and you notice your blood pressure on the rise.
-Stop, breath and take a moment to notice the ducks.
+Stop, breathe and take a moment to notice the ducks.

 Experience the magic for yourself!

 Share your email to find out what magic actually is and how you can start seeing + tracking it, starting right now!